 The Clerk to the Council is Elizabeth (Libby) Balchin.
 Libby can be contacted on 881223 or by email: firstname.lastname@example.org.

 Council minutes, agendas, and more information on the Council’s website.

 Cymdeithas Trewyddel owns and manages the community centre of Moylgrove Old School Hall for the benefit of residents.
 There’s a lively programme of events and activities organized or supported by CT.
 We also monitor environmental issues, working with Pembrokeshire Coast National Park Authority.
 CT is a charitable incorporated organization.

 All residents living within the area with landline numbers beginning 881— are automatically members of CT, and are welcome to attend committee meetings, held on the first Tuesday of every month.
 Meetings are usually held at the Hall, but are on Zoom during times of high infection rates.
 (Minutes of meetings.)
 The committee of between six and fifteen trustees is elected annually, and new faces are always welcome.
-(Constitution and policies.)
+(Constitution and policies.
+Financial report.)

 CT began as a campaign group to oppose the closure of the school.
 After the school’s doors finally shut, CT continued with the object of providing for the welfare and recreation of the residents.
 The old school building was acquired by CT for the community, refurbished and re-opened in 2011 as a community centre.
 The school was originally built around 1868 on land belonging to the Lords Marcher of Cemaes.
 The building was kindly donated to the community by the current Lady Marcher.